OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

     # docker start opennebula

-or, delete existing and start a new one:
+or delete it and start a new one:

 .. prompt:: bash # auto